 Talk to your little ones right from the very beginning.
 Children need to hear sounds before they can make them themselves.
 Talking builds vocabularies and language skills.

-Ask our Ask Me Desk staff for more ideas to help build your child’s literacy skills.
+The Ask Me Desk staff can give you more ideas to help build your child’s early reading skills.
 Call us at 847-259-6050 x140, send a message, or stop by the Ask Me Desk on the Lower Level of the Library.